Chief Executive Officer

 Corporate Vice President of Marketing

 Brandi Frye is Qorvo's corporate vice president of marketing, responsible for Qorvo's corporate brand.
 She leads the strategy and execution for worldwide product promotions, public relations, corporate communication and employee engagement.
 Prior to the merger of TriQuint and RFMD to form Qorvo, Ms. Frye was TriQuint's senior director of corporate marketing and communications, a position she held since January 2007.
 Formerly with Intel from 1994 to 2007, she held various positions of increasing responsibility in marketing and product line/program management, most recently as director of marketing responsible for $8 billion of branded product sales through Intel's 70,000 channel members.
+Ms. Frye serves on the board of directors for Girls Inc. of the Pacific Northwest, empowering all girls to be strong, smart and bold.
 She earned a BS in Business from Linfield College and an MBA from George Fox University.

 Corporate Vice President of Quality